-4 Aim the camera so that the original color appears at the center of the LCD monitor and press the + button.
+4 Aim the camera so that the original color appears at the center of the LCD monitor and press the $\leftarrow$ button.
 Only one color can be specified.
-You can use the ↑ or ↓ button to specify the range of colors that are swapped. -5: Only takes the color that you want to swap +5: Also takes colors close to the one that you want to swap 5 Aim the camera so that the desired color appears at the center of the LCD monitor and press the → button. • Only one color can be specified.
-6 Press (DISP) to complete the setting, then shoot.
+You can use the 5 Aim the camera so that the desired color appears at the center of the LCD monitor and press the → button. • Only one color can be specified.
+6 Press $(BB)$ to complete the setting, then shoot.
+The default setting for color swap mode changes green into white